 “The repression is going on, we shouldn’t forget this, it was not only in August 2020, it’s still going and it’s becoming subtle in a way that it aims at destroying the civil society as a whole in a climate of a total arbitrariness- “bezakonnye”, which reigns in Belarus and this makes the process of any type of transition peace and stability and democratic change very much difficult, you cannot trust any institution in the country, not the police not the justice system.”

-Ms. Marin reminded that besides the obvious victims of the Belarusian regime, such as the political prisoners and activists there were many more victims, due to the intimidation and reprisals against the relatives, this has led to tens of thousands to seek safety abroad but there they still require psychological support to overcome everything they have been through, what their relatives are going through.
-Ms. Marin called for more support from the diplomats towards the political prisoners and emphasized on the two accountability mechanisms needed to stop the impunity in Belarus: establishing an international accountability platform for Belarus within the OSCE Moscow Mechanism, additionally examination by the OHCHR on Belarus launched following the resolution 46/20 at the Human Rights Council.
-Ms. Marin highlighted the paragraph 13, which empowers and requests the high commissioner with the help of special procedure mandate holders and independent experts to gather, to consolidate, to analyze the circumstances the serious violations have taken place aiming to hold the perpetrators accountable and to provide justice to the victims.
-The OHCHR does not have a judiciary mission; nevertheless, this mechanism has been has been possible to launch.
+Ms. Marin reminded that besides the obvious victims of the Belarusian regime, such as the political prisoners and activists there were many more victims, due to the intimidation and reprisals against the relatives, this has led to tens of thousands seeking safety abroad but there they still require psychological support to overcome everything they have been through, what their relatives are going through.
+Ms. Marin called for more support from the diplomats towards the political prisoners and emphasized the two accountability mechanisms needed to stop the impunity in Belarus: establishing an international accountability platform for Belarus within the OSCE Moscow Mechanism, additionally, examination by the OHCHR on Belarus launched following the resolution 46/20 at the Human Rights Council.
+Ms. Marin highlighted paragraph 13, which empowers and requests the high commissioner with the help of special procedure mandate holders and independent experts to gather, to consolidate, to analyze the circumstances the serious violations have taken place aiming to hold the perpetrators accountable and to provide justice to the victims.
+The OHCHR does not have a judiciary mission; nevertheless, this mechanism has been possible to launch.
 This is the first step in gathering the information.
 States should send the referrals to the prosecutors of the ICC.

-More coordination between the representatives of the civil society and political opposition abroad is needed, currently it is lacking.
+More coordination between the representatives of the civil society and political opposition abroad is needed, currently, it is lacking.
 The international community should recognize that Belarus has crossed too many red lines and has disregarded all the recommendations made; the first clause for the international conference on the situation of human rights in Belarus should be renewed.

-Ms. Kate Watters talked about the intersection between climate justice and the human dimension highlighting the impact of environmental impacts but also the human rights issues connected to the climate change.
+Ms. Kate Watters talked about the intersection between climate justice and the human dimension highlighting the impact of environmental impacts but also the human rights issues connected to climate change.
 Ms. Watters acknowledged the previous work done by the OSCE for the environment, climate change and human rights both in policy and action.
 Nevertheless, encouraging more action in areas related to democracy, human rights and climate justice.
 Protecting the environmental defenders ought to be clearly stated within the OSCE commitments.